 What kind of support is available?

 The Outreach Service provides support and advice on a range of issues including:

 Legal support and protection

 Immigration information including women with no recourse to public funds

 Discussion of different housing options

 Help around child contact arrangements

 Due to the extensive knowledge of our Outreach Team, workers can signpost service users that require a more specialist service to those organisations that provide help and make a referral on the client’s behalf.

-Manchester Women’s Aid have a specialist Mental Health Worker and Substance Misuse Practitioner that provide help and support to our service users experiencing difficulties with mental health, drugs or alcohol.
+Manchester Women’s Aid have a specialist Mental Health Worker to provide help and support to our service users experiencing difficulties with mental health issues.